Your credit score is simply a number that lenders assign to you to determine your capacity to repay a loan, or any line of credit.

 1. Payment History

 Payment history makes up more of your credit score than anything else.
-Payment history is whether your credit repayments have been made on time.
+Payment history is making your monthly credit card or loan payments on time.

 This is considered for: